ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 they see fit".

-Note to the RFC Editor: As per {{?RFC7942}} guidelines, please remove this Implementation Status apendix prior publication.
+Note to the RFC Editor: As per {{?RFC7942}} guidelines, please remove this Implementation Status Section prior to publication.

 ## Huawei Implementation